schillij95/ThaumatoAnakalyptor/README.md

   <figcaption><i>0.5 meter long automatic segmentation of scroll 3.</i></figcaption>
 </figure>

+For a detailed report and a roadmap with possible future improvements to Thaumato that could be implemented to win [monthly progress prizes](https://www.scrollprize.org/), check this [PDF](documentation/ThaumatoAnakalyptor___Technical_Report_and_Roadmap.pdf).

 ---

 # <img align="center" width="60" height="60" src="pictures/logo.png"> Vesuvius Challenge 2023 Grand Prize